-- Sub sandwich restaurant: choose a small (ie. six inch) sub or pita with lean protein (grilled chicken, turkey), plenty of vegetables, and a lite or oil-based dressing or hummus.
+- Sub sandwich restaurant:choose a small (ie. six inch) whole wheat sub or pita with lean protein (grilled chicken, turkey), plenty of vegetables, and a lite or oil-based dressing or hummus.

-- Mexican restaurant: choose a burrito without rice, with plenty of vegetables, and with lean protein (beans or chicken) or choose tacos with lean protein (fish, chicken, or beans) and plenty of vegetables.
-For a topping pick just one of the following: cheese, sour cream, or guacamole.
+- Mexican restaurant:choose a burrito without rice (or a bowl with brown rice and no tortilla), with plenty of vegetables, and with lean protein (beans or chicken) or choose tacos with lean protein (fish, chicken, or beans) and plenty of vegetables.
+For a topping choose guacamole instead of sour cream..

 Where can I find nutrition facts about fast food?

-The FDA (Federal Food and Drug Administration) has proposed labeling requirements for all fast food restaurants (some states have already passed laws like this).
+The FDA (Federal Food and Drug Administration) has labeling requirements for all fast food restaurants.
 Restaurants with twenty or more locations are required to post the calorie content of foods on the menu.
 You can use these calorie amounts as a guide to see how much you’re eating at a meal.
 Remember that just because something might be lower in calories than another item, that doesn’t necessarily mean that it is “healthier.”
 For example French fries might be lower in calories than a grilled chicken sandwich, but you’d be better off picking the sandwich because it is lower in fat and has more protein.

 If you don’t have time or access to a computer, many restaurants offer nutrition pamphlets in the restaurant or have a way of pointing out healthier options on their menus.